levigutt/mouse-chording/readme.md

 **2\.**
 run `sudo evtest` to get list of input devices

-in my case `/dev/input/event19` is the USB OPTICAL MOUSE, which I want to use for chording.
+my mouse is named `USB OPTICAL MOUSE` and is listed as `/dev/input/event19`

 replace with appropriate input device for your setup in the `run.sh` script

-**\3.**
+**3\.**

-run `run.sh` - this will _grab_ (interrupt) input events from the selected device, padding all events to the executable - which in turn will either do the mouse chording actions, if the events correspond to any of the chording shortcuts, or pass on the events through the X11 API if not.
+run `run.sh` - this will _grab_ (interrupt) input events from the selected device, passing all events to the executable - which will perform chords when the specified combos are found, or else recreate the mouse events.

 ## chording shortcuts